-Two of Post’s brothers, Johannes and Marinus, were leaders of the Dutch Resistance against the invading Nazis.
-Post preached to his congregants of the necessity in helping the underground fight against the Germans.
+Two of Post’s brothers, Johannes and Marinus, were famed leaders of the Dutch Resistance against the invading Nazis, both of them fighting the Germans while also saving Jews.
+Inspired by his brothers, Pastor Post preached to his congregants of the necessity in helping the underground fight against the Nazis.

 Faith in Action

 But Pastor Post also acted righteously.
-He and Harmina sheltered at least one Jew in their home, and also provided a safe haven for his two brothers, who were constantly on the run.
-Sadly, both brothers would be caught before war’s end and would be executed for their actions.
+He and Harmina sheltered at least one Jewish person in their home, and also provided a safe haven for his two brothers, who were constantly on the run.
+Sadly, both Johannes and Marinus would be caught before war’s end and executed for their actions.

 Henk and Harmina (whose two sisters married Henk’s two brave brothers) also fled for their lives.
 Pregnant when they fled, Harmina watched as their children also hid at separate locations.

 Henk, Harmina, and their family survived the war.
-Afterwards, they raised Johannes’s and Marinus’ children as their own.
-And in 1983, Pastor Post and his wife Harmina received the posthumous honor from Yad Vashem, named Righteous Gentiles.
+Afterwards, they raised Johannes’ and Marinus’ children as their own.
+And in 1983, Pastor Post and his wife Harmina were posthumously honored by Yad Vashem, as Righteous Gentiles.